mayurk06/Target_Discovery_Workflow_GWAS/README.md

 # Target_Discovery_Workflow_GWAS
 This repository contains the work from my summer 2022 internship project.
 It contains a mix of bash and python scripts and some nextflow pipelines.
-Some workflows have been intergrated into a pipeline, while others need to be run individually.
+Due to time constraints, some workflows have been integrated into a pipeline, while others need to be run individually.

 # Repo Structure
 This repo contains 2 main folders.